abeahmed/cse15l-lab-reports/LabReport1.md

 [Global Password Reset](https://sdacs.ucsd.edu/~icc/password.php)

-After you've reset your password, you'll want to wait for the changes to take effect.
+After you've reset your password, you'll want to wait a while for the changes to take effect.

 ---